As you plan your organisation's transition to a low-carbon economy, many factors remain uncertain.

 Build sustainability into project risk assessments

-To meet the climate challenge head-on, sustainability calculations must be built into capital project management from the beginning.
+To meet climate change head-on, sustainability calculations must be built into capital project management from the beginning.

-At CAPEXinsights, we’re helping our clients move towards plugging carbon pricing into their capital project decisions.
-CAPEXinsights is a user-friendly software application that empowers teams to better manage their capital projects and portfolio.
-The app steps project managers (PMs) through a series of assessment questions required to get them through development gates, instilling a new level of rigour and auditability into capital project decisions.
+At CAPEXinsights, we're helping our clients move towards plugging carbon pricing into their capital project and portfolio decisions.
+Using a carbon footprint calculator, our product steps project managers through a series of assessment questions required to get them through development gates, instilling a new level of rigour and auditability into capital project decisions.

-"It’s the net carbon impact at the portfolio level that matters most."
+"It's the net carbon impact at the portfolio level that matters most.
+The sum of all the parts represents your organisation's carbon footprint."

 Make carbon calculations part of BAU

-Eventually, the system will allow you to generate sustainability assessments and detect risk to the impact of your sustainability KPIs from the one system.
+By using a carbon footprint calculator, like ours, you can generate sustainability assessments and detect risk to the impact of your sustainability KPIs, all in one system.
 Fluctuations in data from as little as 1% can be calculated in real-time within your dashboard.
 At a glance, portfolio managers can see the health of your sustainability strategy and how it influences your capital portfolio.

-This is when real change comes – when you can track the progress and measure the ongoing impact that seemingly small changes can have when applied across your entire capital portfolio.
+This is when real change comes – when you can track the progress and measure the ongoing carbon footprint impact that seemingly small changes can have when applied across your entire capital portfolio.
+For example, energy consumption is easily quantifiable with access to energy data to predict electricity use.

 Change your master plans to support carbon commitments

 Once boards see the carbon implications of the capital project portfolio, they can adapt master plans to shift portfolio priorities.
-CAPEXinsights supports this by digitising master plans so they can be visually overlayed at the project or portfolio level.
+CAPEXinsights supports this by digitising master plans so they can be visually overlayed at the project or portfolio level, considering greenhouse gas emissions targets.

-This makes it easy for boards to communicate new carbon requirements to portfolio and site managers, ensuring portfolios and projects can pivot quickly to take into account low-carbon priorities.
-It also means individual PMs can see where their project fits into the organisation’s decarbonisation strategy, supporting buy-in.
+This makes it easy for boards to communicate new carbon requirements to portfolio and site managers, ensuring portfolios and projects can pivot quickly to take into account low-carbon priorities such as energy consumption, transportation, recycling and raw materials.
+It also means individual project managers can see where their project fits into the organisation's decarbonisation strategy, supporting buy-in.

-Organisations often hesitate to build carbon considerations into decisions because doing it well is incredibly complicated.
-But it’s easy to start taking small steps now by using technology that embeds sustainability questions into your project management lifecycle.
-These questions can both prompt PMs to consider more sustainable design and implementation methods – starting to ingrain this behavioral change – while also supporting the assessment of carbon risk and capturing reportable data at the portfolio level.
+Organisations often hesitate to build carbon footprint considerations into decisions because doing it well seems incredibly complicated.
+But it's easy to start taking small steps now by using technology that embeds sustainability questions into your project management lifecycle.
+These questions can both prompt project managers to consider more sustainable design and implementation methods – starting to ingrain this behavioural change – while also supporting the assessment of carbon risk and capturing reportable data at the portfolio level.

 Based on our experience of implementing the CAPEXinsights sustainability module, we recommend you:

-- Pilot with large projects – Many companies begin by only assessing the carbon impact of large projects (say, those worth more than $250K)
+- Pilot with large projects – Many companies begin by only assessing the carbon footprint and impact of large projects (say, those worth more than $250K).

 - Pre-screen – Pre-screen projects at the design and implementation stage to filter out projects that could be subject to climate risk and environmental change.